elliotperviz/cmms/scripts/README.md

 - `compile.sh` : Bash script that compiles the relevant utility scripts provided in this directory, and updates "~/.bashrc" to permanently modify `$PATH`.
 - `movavg.c` : C program to calculate the moving average and standard deviation of timeseries data.
-- `rdf_pp.sh` : Bash script to post-process LAMMPS radial distribution function (RDF) timeseries data into a format suitable for plotting with `gnuplot`
+- `rdf_pp.sh` : Bash script to post-process LAMMPS radial distribution function (RDF) timeseries data into a format suitable for plotting with `gnuplot`.

 Legacy fortran scripts:
 - `ave.f90`